-General Services reports that it is continuing work on the project it calls Next Generation E911 Network, in which General Services is evaluating ways to incorporate emerging technologies with a more flexible, sophisticated and cost effective 911 system.
-General Services states that it is currently evaluating responses to a request for information that it sent out to obtain industry feedback on the 911 database requirements.
-General Services estimates that it will complete the evaluation process in February 2005.
-If it determines that significant upgrades are ultimately needed, General Services states that it will complete a financial plan for the database enhancement phase of the project.
+General Services reports that it is continuing work on its project, which it calls Next Generation E911 Network, in which General Services is evaluating ways to incorporate emerging technologies with a more flexible, sophisticated and cost-effective 911 system.
+General Services states that it has evaluated responses to a request for information that it sent out to obtain industry feedback on the 911 database requirements.
+General Services concluded that emerging industry standards must be finalized and technology trials completed prior to formulating a decision to move ahead with a 911 database replacement, along with supporting network enhancements.
+General Services states that it is monitoring the industry's progress both in developing the necessary standards and, subsequently, obtaining the National Emergency Number Association standards organization's agreement to those standards.
+Additionally, General Services states it has continued to follow the progress of several technology trials that are being conducted in various locations in the nation; and that once the trials are conducted and their outcomes are reported, which in some cases may be by the end of 2005, it will be in a better position to make an informed decision regarding the future path for California.
+Subsequently, if it determines that significant upgrades are justified, General Services states that it will complete a financial plan for the database enhancement phase of the project.